mesosphere-backup/dcos-cassandra-service/README.md

 ## Limitations

 - Cluster backup and restore can only be performed sequentially across the entire cluster.
 While this makes cluster backup and restore time consuming, it also ensures that taking backups and restoring them will not overwhelm the cluster or the network.
-In the future, DCOS Cassandra could allow for a user specified degree of parallelism when taking backups.
+In the future, DCOS Cassandra could allow for a user-specified degree of parallelism when taking backups.
 - Cluster restore can only restore a cluster of the same size as, or larger than, the cluster from which the backup was taken.
 - While nodes can be replaced, there is currently no way to shrink the size of the cluster.
 Future releases will contain decommissions and remove operations.
-- Anti-Entropy repair can only be performed sequentially, for the primary range of each node, across the entire cluster.
-There are use cases where one might wish to repair an individual node, but running the repair procedure, as implemented, is always sufficient to repair the cluster.
+- Anti-entropy repair can only be performed sequentially, for the primary range of each node, across the entire cluster.
+There are use cases where one might wish to repair an individual node, but running the repair procedure as implemented is always sufficient to repair the cluster.

 ## Development